- News And Analysis

 Jordan BuchananChief Executive Officer

 Introducing the Q1 2025 edition of our Northern Ireland Housing Market Update, where we examine the latest trends and developments in the Northern Ireland housing market.
-This report offers a thorough analysis of market performance, providing essential insights for buyers, sellers, and industry professionals.

 Key highlights from the report include: